 James B. Reed

 James B. Reed is the son of Wy-ve-dah and James Reed (Kentucky fur trapper), he married Rachel Murray daughter of Rachel Wanzitz Murray, after her passing he married Rachel Burson.
 He was an outdoors man, and was close to his sister Mary Reed Harris.
-Some of his offspring are listed with the Timpanogos Tribe and others with the Ute Indian Tribe.
+Some of his offspring are listed with the Timpanogos Nation and others with the Ute Indian Nation.

 Illa Chivers, Great granddaughter of Wy-ve-dah and Rachel, Illa as a young girl was an excellent horse rider, she did all the tricks as seen in the old Buffalo Bill shows as her grandmother Annie Reed rode in the Buffalo Bill shows.
 Illa shared the story of her family getting a sack of Flour from the Mormons, when Old James Reed saw the flour he dumped some of it on the table and brushed his glove covered hand across it exposing the broken glass fragments hidden inside.
 She always warned against taking food from Mormons because of this.
 She dedicated most of her adult life to research to help "the people".
 Her prayers have helped guide us through.